vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - MIDI controller choices;
 - end-of-track writing.

-It resolves source instrument identities against the collection's instrument sets, then assigns MIDI bank/program addresses.
-The synth export preparation layer performs the equivalent identity-to-preset lowering for SF2 and DLS.
+It resolves source instrument identities against the collection's instrument sets, then uses the shared instrument-address resolver for MIDI bank/program selection.
+The synth export preparation layer uses the same resolved address for SF2 and DLS.

+For stereo balance, the renderer chooses the nearest discrete equal-power MIDI pan position and emits expression compensation based on that exact quantized position.
+Format code emits only the source engine's left/right gains.
+This keeps MIDI rounding out of Capcom SNES, Akao, and Akao SNES and prevents pan and loudness from being calculated with different rounding.

-The renderer can also use modulation usage analysis to scale controller values when the export request asks for observed-range modulation scaling.
+Full source-format modulation range is the default.
+The renderer can use modulation usage analysis when the caller explicitly requests observed-sequence-range scaling to trade unused range for more controller resolution.

 ---